Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 Coldwire is a post-quantum secure communication protocol focused on:
 - Minimal metadata
 - *0-trust* in server (server is just a dumb relay, and is always assumed malicious)
-- Messages & Keys plausible deniblity
+- Messages & Keys plausible deniability
 - Post-quantum future proofing (NIST Post-quantum algorithms with tier-5 security)
-- Design minimalism (few dependecies, simple UI)
+- Design minimalism (few dependencies, simple UI)

 There are a **best** and **worst** case scenario for Coldwire's security: